-On Thursday, November 24, 2016 at 9 a.m. the 90th Annual Macy's Thanksgiving Day Parade will begin.
-The parade travels down Central Park West from 77th Street to Columbus Circle along Central Park South to 6th Avenue, down 6th Avenue to 34th Street and along 34th Street to Macy's Herald Square (34th Street).
-(Map of Parade Route)
+The parade travels down Central Park West from 77th Street to Columbus Circle, then along Central Park South to 6th Avenue, down 6th Avenue to 34th Street, then finally along 34th Street to Macy's Herald Square (34th Street).
+Check out a Map of the Parade Route for more detailed information on where to watch this spectacular event.

-More than 8,000 people participate in the parade, including clowns, balloon handlers and marching bands, while 3.5 million people line the streets along the parade route to see it in person.
-Another 50 million watch the parade on television.
-The parade has been an annual tradition since 1924 -- and each year it gets bigger and better.
-This year's line-up will feature 17 giant character balloons, 27 floats, over 1,000 cheerleaders/dancers, over 1,000 clowns, 12 marching bands, many celebrities, and Santa Claus!
+More than 8,000 people participate in the parade, including clowns, balloon handlers, and marching bands, while 3.5 million people line the streets along the parade route to see it in person and another 50 million watch the parade on television.
+The parade has been an annual tradition since 1924, and each year it gets bigger and better.
+This year's line-up will feature giant character balloons, numerous floats, over 1,000 cheerleaders/dancers, over...
+1,000 clowns, 12 marching bands, many celebrities, and even Santa Claus!

 01 of 03

-The parade travels south beginning at 77th Street & Central Park West and ending at Macy's Herald Square.
+The parade travels south beginning at 77th Street & Central Park West and ending at Macy's Herald Square, meaning there are a number of great public viewing areas along the parade route.

 While there are private events along the parade route at hotels and restaurants, the bleacher area is reserved for Macy's guests and there are no tickets for sale for those spots.